alexwing/ConsoleToGUI/README.md

 ![Step](./Res/capture.png)

-Simple Unity Debug.Log to Screen scroll text box
+Small script to generate a log file with all the information from the Unity Debug.Log console, it also includes the option to show a Textbox Log in aplication UI.

 ## Features